 -- Staff Room Gargoyles to Harry (OP17)

-A Gargoyle is a semi-sentient stone creature used as guards for rooms in Hogwarts.
+Gargoyles are a semi-sentient stone creatures used as guards for rooms in Hogwarts.

 - A stone gargoyle blocks the entrance to the Head's Office.
 It steps aside when the correct password is given to enter (CS11).